For the socially anxious, shy or introverted among us, the thought of attending a university open day conjures one firm response:

 Most university open days feature guided tours of the campus, facilities, and accommodation.
 These tours are a great way to meet future classmates, but can also involve small-talk and group activities.

 You might be more comfortable taking your own campus tour.
-If you’re coming to Bradford, use our Open Day programmes and Virtual Experience to plan which areas you would like to visit.
+If you’re coming to Bradford, use our Virtual Experience to plan which areas you would like to visit.
 You’ll be free to potter at your own pace, and you’ll encounter members of staff along the way if you need to ask questions.

 4. Check out the clubs and societies